 As you might have guessed, I take advantage of every penny of tax deferral I’m allowed.
-That means traditional contributions to my 401(k) and 457(b), and HSA (which is the only option here).
+That means traditional, tax deferred contributions to my 401(k) and 457(b), and HSA (which is the only option here).

 When working, I checked nearly all the boxes in the list of factors that make tax deferral a better choice.

 I had a high income.
 We were living in Minnesota.
 We have a progressive state income tax with a top bracket (which we were in) of 9.85%.